caipre/caipre.github.io/_posts/2016-10-07-a-functional-scheme-repl.markdown

 wikibook, implementing a basic REPL and stdlib for Scheme using Haskell and Parsec.
 You can browse the code [on my GitHub][hume]; it's only some 500 lines.

-Having completed it, I wouldn't recommend the book to another beginner as a means of learning Haskell.
+Having completed it, though, I wouldn't recommend the book to another beginner as a means of learning Haskell.
 The lessons spend too much time dictating code without providing any background for *why* it's being done that way.
 Despite claiming to be written for people interested in learning Haskell, the book mostly assumes familiarity with central concepts such as monads and typeclasses.